rach7777/monax-may/about.md

 Where cryptocurrencies like Bitcoin were designed to solve this problem in relation to point-of-sale and banking transactions, Eris Industries is working on solving this issue for internet-based communications, social networking and other applications - bearing in mind that for free internet services such as e-mail, social networking, search and "open data," intrusion into users' private lives and the accumulation and centralisation of vast quantities of personal information in centralised silos is not some minor and ancillary nuisance: [major security breaches are positively commonplace, with breaches increasing in number and attendant costs increasing as well](http://www.csoonline.com/article/2130877/data-protection/the-15-worst-data-security-breaches-of-the-21st-century.html).

 A smarter world doesn't require more “big data.”
 It doesn't more Google-scale companies to manage it.
-It doesn't need social networks to mine it for advertising revenue.
+It doesn't need social networks to mine and sell it for advertising revenue.
 And it certainly doesn't need large companies to compromise any more of their customers' personal data.

-It needs a uniform, participatory architecture that simplifies our interactions with information while securing those interactions and giving users back control over their data, and which is completely free to use.
+It needs a uniform, participatory architecture that simplifies our interactions with information and reduces our reliance on the Facebooks and Googles of the world while securing those interactions and giving users back control over their data.
+And it needs to be completely free to use.

 Ordinary users and corporations alike deserve to benefit from the interconnectivity of the web and the security of the blockchain without the drawbacks of either platform as they're currently employed.